 The material that your roof is made of also affects your attic, which in turn impacts the comfort level of your home.
 Materials that offer reflective properties can help keep the heat from impacting your attic too much.
 You can also try radiant heat barriers along your roof to keep heat from getting trapped at the top of your home.
 These materials help you control the space in and around your attic.

 Your attic also needs to have sufficient air circulation in order to keep your heating and air conditioning system working at its peak.
 One way to help keep the air flowing is with an attic fan installed.
 Some homes can also benefit from having well-positioned attic vents and ductwork to help the bitter cold air in the winter and the sweltering heat in the summer escape from your home.
-This, along with proper hvac maintenance, can help your home’s heating and cooling to be more effective.
+This, along with proper roofing maintenance, can help your home’s heating and cooling to be more effective.

 Finally, it’s also important to ensure that your attic doesn’t have water seeping in.
 A small leak or crack from your attic’s exterior surface could be enough to allow a significant amount of rainwater or snowmelt into your home.
 Over time, a tiny leak could cause problems like mold, structural damage, or ceiling collapse.